UBC-iGEM/internal-wiki-2023-24/.github/ISSUE_TEMPLATE/add-an-external-advisor.md

 ## Tasks
 [FILLIN: you can leave this blank for now, or try to fill in based on iGEM's [attributions site](https://competition.igem.org/deliverables/project-attribution)]

+## iHP Interview Notes
+[FILLIN: please link the Google Doc containing their iHP notes.
+It can be empty and filled it later.]

-## Specific Tasks: What are they helping you with?
-1-2 sentences is fine.
+## Specific Tasks:
+[FILLIN: What are they helping you with?
+1-2 sentences is fine.]